jeksn/jeksn-site/src/pages/reading-list/index.md

 - Om natten i Chile / Roberto Bolaño
 - Tracers in the Dark / Andy Greenberg
 - Competing in the Age of AI / Marco Iansiti & Karim R. Lakhani
+- The Catcher in the Rye / J.D.
+Salinger

 ## 2024